 Creating compelling content can sometimes be an uphill battle, particularly when starting.

 Your first video isn’t going to be amazing, which is totally okay!

 Leave perfection to the artists.
 Out here in the marketing world, I’ll settle for meaningful progress.

-Come up with a strategy, and then execute that strategy by creating content as soon as you can.
+Come up with a video marketing strategy, and then execute that strategy by creating content as soon as you can.
 Measure your results, and take advantage of the (free) platforms and resources at your disposal.

 Video marketing may not be an easy way to build your brand, but once you get the hang of it, you’ll wonder why you waited this long to get started.

 If you’ve already experimented with video marketing, what’s working for you?
-How have your paid ads on sites like Facebook and Instagram worked out?

 Grow your traffic